Huhu beetle: Taxonomy

-The first specimen of huhu beetle to be used for taxonomic purposes was collected by Andrew Sinclair during a voyage where he visited Bay of Islands and went on botanical expeditions alongside William Colenso and Joseph Dalton Hooker.
+The first specimen of huhu beetle to be used for taxonomic purposes was collected by British botanist Andrew Sinclair during a voyage in which he visited the Bay of Islands and went on expeditions alongside British botanists William Colenso and Joseph Dalton Hooker.
 The specimens he collected from this trip were donated to the British Museum (now Natural History Museum of London).
-From the specimen Sinclair collected, zoologist Adam White formally described the species in 1843.
-The type specimen is stored in the Natural History Museum of London.

-The huhu beetle larvae and pupa were later described by Thomas Broun in 1880 and a brief description of their typical habits were given from specimens collected in Whangarei.
-Broun then went on to produce a revised description of the species in his landmark “Manual of the New Zealand Coleoptera” publication in the same year.
+From the material Sinclair collected, Scottish zoologist Adam White formally described the species in 1843.
+The type specimen (the specimen on which the species description is based) is stored in the Natural History Museum of London.
+The huhu beetle larva and pupa, the juvenile and pre-adult life stages, were later described by New Zealand entomologist Thomas Broun in 1880 and a brief description of their typical habits were given from samples collected from Parua Bay near Whangārei.
+Broun then produced a revised description of the species in his landmark Manual of the New Zealand Coleoptera publication in the same year.